 Pay per click advertising is quickly becoming one of the simplest and most cost effective means of getting your brand out there.
 With all the free extensions that custom tailor your ad experience to reach the customers you need it’s important know what data matters and what to look at.

-All PPC’s have Key Performance Indicators that tell you how well that ad is performing.
+All PPC’s have KPIs (Key Performance Indicator) that tell you how well that ad is performing.
 Most of them are fairly standard and should be part of everyone’s advertising report.
 Number of clicks, sales, return visits, all these things are important to your marketing budgets

 Some data though, not so much.